 In Scotland there is not the same distinction between the rights of single people and homeless families.
 Single people in Scotland should be able to get help to find permanent accommodation through their local council.

-The Scottish Government is taking some measures to address housing supply.
-For example they abolished the right to buy social homes in 2016.
-They have also set a target to deliver 35,000 additional social rented homes between 2016/17 and 2020/21.
+The Scottish Government is taking measures to address housing supply.
+For example they abolished the right to buy social homes in 2016 and they have set a target to deliver 35,000 additional social rented homes between 2016/17 and 2020/21.

-We believe that greater action is needed to make sure homeless people have access to secure, decent and affordable rented housing.
+We believe that further investment in social rented housing is needed to make sure homeless people have access to genuinely affordable rented housing.

 Read more about research into housing models and services in the knowledge hub.